akashgupta05/account/README.md

 # account
-Account service keep tracks of user account balance.
+Account service provides implementation of credit and debit for a user account.

 ### Steps to up and running